MuhammedMagdyy/Todo-List-API/README.md

-# Todo
+# Todo List
-Simple Todo List API.
+Simple API that has basic CRUD operations (Create, Read, Update, and Delete) for managing a todo list.